Ladson couple went to sleep, then a shot rang out. She never woke up.

 Thirteen days later, she died.

-The Richardsons' toddler son, who lives with family in Walterboro, wonders where she is.
+The Richardsons' 2-year-old son, who lives with family members in Walterboro, wonders where she is.

 "Every time he calls me, he wants to know where his mama is at," Melvin Richardson said.
 "That hurts.
 I can't explain that to him.
 Not right now anyway."